The Characteristics Of A Good School

 How schools are designed and what students learn–and why–must be reviewed, scrutinized, and refined as closely and with as much enthusiasm as we do the gas mileage of our cars, the downloads speeds of our phones and tablets, or the operating systems of our watches.
 Most modern academic standards take a body-of-knowledge approach to education.
 This, to me, seems to be a dated approach to learning that continues to hamper our attempts to innovate.

 Why can’t education, as a system, refashion itself as aggressively as the digital technology that is causing it so much angst?
 The fluidity of a given curriculum should at least match the fluidity of relevant modern knowledge demands.
-Maybe a first step in pursuit of an innovative and modern approach to teaching and learning might be to rethink the idea of curriculum as the core of learning models?
+Maybe the first step in pursuit of an innovative and modern approach to teaching and learning might be to rethink the idea of curriculum as the core of learning models?

 Less is more is one way to look at it, but that’s not new–power standards have been around for years.
 In fact, in this era of information access, smart clouds, and worsening socioeconomic disparity, we may want to consider whether we should be teaching content at all, or rather teaching students to think, design their own learning pathways, and create and do extraordinary things that are valuable to them in their place?